DreiMuskeltier/odin-recipes/README.md

 # odin-recipes
 TOP html project

-In this project I will create a html site, using the resources previously introduced.
+In this project I will create a html site (using the resources previously introduced).
-One of the most important resource is git and GitHub.
-Those two are still a bit shaky.
-I don't think that creating the html itself will be a big challenge.

-Documentation of problems, what shall I revisit?
--
--
--
+Git and GitHub are a bit shaky, I hope I'll get more confident.
+Whenever possible I try to use the terminal.
+Creating the html itself should be okay.

+Reflection during the project:
+- getting down the basics with git, I get by without looking at my notes
+- getting down the basics with html
+- need to pay attention to small details (like not forgetting the file extensions)

 Reflection after project submission: